I Shot Andy Warhol is a 1996 drama and crime film directed by Mary Harron and drawn from Real Life events.

 The cast beyond Taylor and Harris includes Jill Hennessy as reporter Laura, Martha Plimpton as Valerie's sometime girlfriend, and Stephen Dorff as legendary drag queen and Warhol Superstar Candy Darling.

 - Captain Ersatz: Yo La Tengo stand in for an unnamed band intended to represent The Velvet Underground.
-The Velvet Underground declined to license their music for this film, worried that it would lionize Valerie Solanas and her actions.
+The Velvet Undergroundnote declined to license their music for this film, worried that it would lionize Valerie Solanas and her actions.

 - Freudian Excuse: Valerie Solanas's background of child sexual abuse is mentioned, and viewers can infer that she was also mentally ill on top of that.